 Exercise Physiologist develops, implements, and evaluates exercise programs for patients.
-Assesses cardiovascular and metabolic effects of exercise for cardiac and musculoskeletal rehabilitation.
-Being an Exercise Physiologist creates educational materials and conducts training sessions for patients.
-Monitors, measures, and documents patient progress using standards and cardiac and other medical test results.
-Additionally, Exercise Physiologist may require a master's degree of exercise physiology.
-Typically reports to a supervisor or manager.
-May require exercise technologist certification.
-The Exercise Physiologist contributes to moderately complex aspects of a project.
-Work is generally independent and collaborative in nature.
+Conducts testing that assesses cardiovascular and metabolic effects of exercise for cardiac and musculoskeletal rehabilitation.
+Being an Exercise Physiologist follows testing protocols and selects appropriate testing protocol for the patient.
+Monitors patient during testing.
+Additionally, Exercise Physiologist calculates and records testing results.
+Coordinates with cross-functional patient care teams.
+May design exercise prescriptions, instructional materials, home exercise guidelines, and discharge instructions.
+Conducts exercise training sessions for patients.
+Requires a bachelor's degree in exercise physiology.
+Typically reports to a manager.
+The Exercise Physiologist work is generally independent and collaborative in nature.
+Contributes to moderately complex aspects of a project.
 To be an Exercise Physiologist typically requires 4 -7 years of related experience.